Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

+The most related work is the intrinsic discretization of Kn\"{o}ppel~\etal~\cite{Knoppel:2013:TOG} which defines a connection Laplacian on vertex-based tangent frames.
+These per-vertex frames are then extended into incident triangles via parallel transport along radii, yielding a connection Laplacian assembled in integrated form.
+Later works~\cite{Knoppel:2015:SPS, Sharp:2019:TOG} build on this representation, assembling the connection Laplacian purely from edge transport rotations without interpolating frames into triangle interiors, and are not pointwise-evaluatable.

+As Liu~\etal~\cite{Liu:TOG:2016} noted, the connection Laplacian of Kn\"{o}ppel~\etal~\cite{Knoppel:2013:TOG} does not provide closed-form expressions for covariant derivatives, and first-order operators such as divergence and curl cannot be evaluated in their framework.
+Liu~\etal~\cite{Liu:TOG:2016} address this by additionally defining vertex-to-edge and vertex-to-triangle transition rotations, enabling explicit evaluation of the covariant derivatives.
+This requires introducing ``impulse rotations'' at chart crossings.

+Degrees of freedom can also be placed on faces or edges.
+DEC provides a framework for discrete differential operators on triangle meshes, which can be realized in the finite-elements framework using the Whitney basis~\cite{Wang2006, Fisher2007, Desbrun:2006:SigCourse}.
+Crouzeix-Raviart bases, with two degrees of freedom per edge encoding the components parallel and perpendicular to the edge, have also been proposed \cite{Djerbetian2016,Stein:2020:CGF}.
+Boksebeld and Vaxman~\cite{Boksebeld2022} use a primal-dual decomposition, generalizing the connection Laplacian to higher order polynomials, with six degrees of freedom per face in the piecewise linear case.
+However, these three formulations all yield discontinuous vector fields.

+While most methods are intrinsic, an extrinsic representation is given by Azencot~\etal~\cite{Azencot:TOG:2015} via differentiation of the ambient coordinates and projection onto the tangent plane.
+This builds on the operator view of vector-fields~\cite{Azencot:CGF:2013} where the Lie bracket arises naturally from operator composition.

+Our extrinsic approach follows Knöppel et al. \cite{Knoppel:2013:TOG} and Liu et al. \cite{Liu:TOG:2016} in placing degrees of freedom on vertices and extending vector fields into triangle interiors, but differs in two key ways.
+First, instead of using the intrinsic tangent frames derived from the triangle mesh, we define per-point tangent planes extrinsically via Phong interpolation, decoupling the tangent bundle from the mesh geometry.
+This choice makes ambient-space continuity possible, in contrast to prior methods that tend to focus on intrinsic continuity.
+Second, we define the covariant derivative by differentiating the extrinsic vector field in the ambient space and projecting onto the tangent plane, enabling the construction of a broad set of differential operators including the connection Laplacian, the Hodge Laplacian and the Lie bracket.
+This is similar to the approach of Azencot~\etal~\cite{Azencot:TOG:2015}.
+However, (1)~the vector-fields we use are perpendicular to the normals by construction, and (2)~our normals vary continuously over the surface.

 To define the covariant derivative and decompose it into its constituent parts, we leverage some basic linear algebra, which we briefly review here.
-We also recall the expression for the (minimal) Rodrigues rotation and introduce notation that we will use throughout the remainder of the discussion (Table~\ref{tab:notation}).
+We also recall the expression for the (minimal) Rodrigues rotation and introduce notation that we will use throughout the remainder of the discussion (\tab{tab:notation}).

-We note that as our approach is based on defining a basis for function spaces on a mesh, composed of functions that are defined ``piecewise'' per triangle, our discussion will focus on a single embedded triangle.
-Standard finite element assembly is then used to combine the per-triangle quantities into global system matrices/vectors.